NAV

 });

-Advanced form styling
+Advanced form Styling

 Using PaymentJs.setNumberStyle()/PaymentJs.setCvvStyle() in combination with event listening allows styling the input fields similar to the rest of your forms.